Equal Justice Program

 Available online and in the Clinical Law Center (G-18 ND).

 Students who wish to receive credit for their work in the public sector may enroll in Howard’s Externship Program during either the summer or the academic semesters.
 The objective of the Externship Program is to teach students, through practical experiences, about the operation of the legal system and the role of lawyers in that system.
 Students enrolled in the Externship Program work for one semester at a designated field placement at a government, nonprofit, or public interest organization or agency in the Washington, D.C. area.
-In addition, students may work on a pro bono project within a private law firm.

 Please see Externship Program link under the Clinical Law Center website.